The dual-compound machine or multiinjection press

 Adaptation of the stripping station to various kinematics.

-The dual-compound CMS press is not only dedicated to dual-compound injection: users can switch from simultaneous injection to sequential injection, or only use an injection unit if required !
+The dual-compound multistation press is not only dedicated to dual-compound injection: users can switch from simultaneous injection to sequential injection, or only use an injection unit if required !